microtrain/bootcamp/07-JavaScript/07-jQuery.md

 ##  Single Responsibility Principle

 The Single Responsibility Principle is the notion that a class, module, method, etc should only be responsible for one thing.
-For instance a method called _writeName()_ might be expected to write a name to something.
-If the method were written as follows, it would be a good example of single responsibility.
+For instance, a method called ```writeName()``` might be expected to write a name to something.
+If the method were written as follows, it would be a good example of single-responsibility.
 ```js
 writeName(name) {
   $('#firstName').text(name);